jundalisay/sp/content/en/research/schopenhauer/world/vol-3/chapter-32.md

 me as an eye-witness, without mistrusting my honesty, then he regards me as insane.
 Whoever comes at last, through constantly recounting an event which originally was fabricated by him, to believe in it himself is, in this one point, really insane.

-We may 14 This chapter is connected with the second half of § 36 of the first volume.
-166 The World as Will and Idea (Vol. 3 of 3) ascribe to an insane person flashes of wit, single clever thoughts, even correct judgments, but his testimony as to past events no man will consider valid.
+We may ascribe to an insane person flashes of wit, single clever thoughts, even correct judgments, but his testimony as to past events no man will consider valid.
 In the Lalita-vistara, well known to be the history of Buddha Sakya-Muni, it is related that at the moment of his birth all the sick became well, all the blind saw,